Frequently Asked Questions

 If an investigator has left their card on your door, it could be related to your public assistance case or because they need your assistance in verifying information.
 Promptly call the number on the card and leave a voicemail with your name, address and a contact number.

-It may be necessary to meet with an investigator as a part of the application process or to address discrepancies on your ongoing case.
+It may be necessary to meet with an investigator to address discrepancies in the information provided to HHSA.

 Investigators can also refer you to available community resources.